 Efficient/ Flexible Commitment

 A final point to consider is the flexibility of your investment.
 Crowdfunding, by its very nature, sits within the medium to high flexibility category, especially given that you can have control over your investment, and access a dashboard to manage your portfolio.
-Give the nature of the current market, offering flexibility in your investment is a great way of reducing risk and providing peace of mind when it comes to allocation of wealth.
+Give the nature of the current market, offering flexibility in your investment is a great way of reducing risk and providing peace of mind when it comes to the allocation of wealth.